jamesjg/FoodSAM/installation.md

 [UNIDET-Unified_learned_OCIM_RS200_6x+2x](https://drive.google.com/file/d/1HvUv399Vie69dIOQX0gnjkCM0JUI9dqI/edit)

 ## Dataset and configs
-For UNIDET and FoodSeg103, the configs are already downloaded in the [configs](configs/) folder.
-You can also download from their official links.
+For UNIDET and FoodSeg103, the configs are already put into the [configs](configs/) folder.
+You can also download other ckpt and configs from their official links.

 The default dataset we use is [FoodSeg103](https://github.com/LARC-CMU-SMU/FoodSeg103-Benchmark-v1), other semantic segmentation food datasets like [UECFOODPIXCOMPLETE](https://mm.cs.uec.ac.jp/uecfoodpix/) can also be used.
 But you should change the  `args.category_txt and args.num_class`.
 The dataset should be put in the "dataset/"folder.

-Your data, configs and ckpt directories should look like this:
+Your data, configs, and ckpt path should look like this:
 ````
 FoodSAM
 -- ckpts